 Authorities look at this risk analysis and determine whether to activate a watch or a warning and possible evacuation orders.
 Furthermore, the model enables authorities to localize the risk and target their preventive actions.

 A new AI-backed system created by Numerify brings these same capabilities to IT organizations, allowing them to respond to potential impending disasters before they are able to cause major disruptions — and damage.

 Introducing a New AI-Based System for Major Incident Risk Prediction

-Today, we’re officially launching our Major Incident Risk Prediction Engine to help organizations predict and prevent service disruptions using, essentially, the same principles the National Weather Service uses to predict tornadoes.
+Today, we’re officially launching our Major Incident Risk Prediction Engine to help organizations predict and prevent service disruptions using, essentially the same principles the National Weather Service uses to predict tornadoes.
 Our engine combines known major incident risk factors and assembles them into a model that can indicate favorable conditions.
-Not only that, it can predict the localized impact of possible incidents given these conditions and issue an appropriate advisory for risk mitigation.
+Not only that, but it can also predict the localized impact of possible incidents given these conditions and issue an appropriate advisory for risk mitigation.

 This new capability is included in our Service Management Process Optimization solution.
 It provides IT executives with unprecedented visibility and actionable insights into their service management processes.
 It does so by incorporating the same proven principles we first introduced in the Change Risk Prediction solution, which has already delivered millions of dollars in savings to a range of organizations across industries.

 As IT organizations evolve to a fast-paced DevOps oriented model, a key challenge that confronts them is addressing the scale and complexity of incidents affecting IT services and infrastructure.
 Gartner estimates that the cost of downtime is well over $300,000 per hour.
 Furthermore, a research report by Quocirca suggests that duplicate and repeat incidents are a pervasive and persistent problem.